Wondering how to store basil and keep it from wilting or turning black too quickly? I have you covered with the BEST, No-Fail Hack!

 We all know fresh basil is tricky to keep alive past a couple of days without the leaves wilting and turning dark on you.
 One of my go-to ways to quickly use and preserve fresh basil is homemade pesto!
 A jar of my pesto will last a good week in my fridge, and I make good use of it in pasta, pesto chicken, or to spread over a perfectly baked chilean sea bass.

 Another one of my go-to hacks for how to keep basil fresh is to simply treat it like I do a flower bouquet by storing my trimmed basil in a jar or glass of water, covered loosely with a plastic bag.
 Works like a charm!
+(I use a similar method to store other fresh herbs.)
 I shared my hack earlier on Instagram, and so many people had questions, so I thought I would write out exactly how I store basil and keep it for a good 1 to 2 weeks on my kitchen counter.

 How to Store Fresh Basil:

 In these next easy steps, I'll show you how to store fresh basil properly so it will last for up to 2 weeks!
 You'll need a glass jar half way filled with water, a pair of scissors, and a recycled shopping bag.
 Follow these simple steps for the best way to store your fresh basil leaves:

 - Trim the Basil Stems

 Grab a pair of scissors and snip a little bit off the end of the stems at a 45-degree angle just as you would a flower bouquet.